Coal in 15 pictures

 2. Leading fuel for power generation

-Coal is the second greatest source of in the world (30%), behind oil, and the leading for generation (40%).
+Coal remains a widely-used resource, particularly to generate in huge thermal plants.
+Its combustion produces steam, which is used to rotate turbines.
+With a share of nearly 40%, it is the largest source of electricity generation worldwide ahead of gas.
+Coal is the second greatest source of in the world (30%), behind oil, and the leading for power generation (40%).
 While some countries like France and the United Kingdom have closed their last mines, others continue to produce and use coal, including China, the United States, India, Australia, Poland and Germany.
-The photo shows a power plant in Carling, in the Lorraine region of France.
+The photo shows the Yangzhou plant (in the Chinese province of Jiangsu), with its four cooling towers and steam plumes.

 Open-pit mines are organized in terraces, rather like a sports stadium.
 Once the earth above the first has been removed, coal extraction can begin.
 After the seam has been depleted, miners dig down to the next layer.
 The photo shows the Morwell mine in Victoria State, Australia, where the fourth layer is being mined.